russDA/Quotes_Predictor/README.md

 The final file takes the data and applies sklearn Machine Learning classifiers to the data.
 Before doing so, I filtered the data a bit further, to make sure none of the secondary tags contained one of the 6 types I was testing for.
 My best model was Random Forest, with roughly 67% accuracy.

 The dataset relies on Wisdom of the Crowd, however, there are probably many quotes on the website which are 'overly tagged'.
 Let's look at a Dr. Seuss quote: "You know you're in love when you can't fall asleep because reality is finally better than your dreams".
-This has the tag 'sleep' and 'reality', but I this is simply a quote about 'Love', using a sleeping metaphor.
+This has the tag 'sleep' and 'reality', but this is simply a quote about 'Love', using a sleeping metaphor.

 I tried the model against many lyrics/poems, and it doesn't perform very well.
 I'm guessing this is because of metaphors or other poetic techniques, whereas traiditional 'quotes' don't use as much flowery language. ('Shall I compare thee to a summer's day?' is evaluated as either being about Knowledge or Wisdom').
 When evaluated on arbitrary sentences I made up, which had a more 'quote-like' nature, the model performed about as expected, ~67%.
 The model also benefits when the test-quotes are closer in size to actual quotes, which tend to be a little longer than just one line from a song or poem.